ddnexus/irt/README.markdown

 ## What is IRT?

-IRT is a very customized irb / rails console that adds a lot of useful features to the standard irb.
+IRT is an improved irb / rails console that adds a lot of useful features to the standard irb.
-If you use irb, you _should_ use irt instead, even if you don't use it for testing (yet), just for all what you get for free. :-)
+If you use IRT in place of irb, you will have all the regular irb/rails console features, plus a lot more.

+### Testing made easy

-IRT records all the steps of your interactive session with irb (or rails console), and can re-run them as tests, and when something goes wrong, IRT opens an interactive irb (irt) session at the failure line, giving you immediate feedback and in place editing for easy fixing.
+IRT records all the steps of your interactive session with irb (or rails console), and can re-run them as tests.
+In practice, if you use IRT properly, when you are done with your code, you are done with your tests.

+# Fixing made easy

-Don't you feel frustrated when a standard test fails, printing a bunch of stuff difficult to distinguish, and showing NOTHING about the test code that produced the failure?
+Don't you feel frustrated when a traditional test fails, printing a bunch of stuff difficult to distinguish, and showing NOTHING about the test code that produced the failure?

-When something fails IRT assumes that you don't want just to know that something went wrong, but that:
+When something fails IRT assumes that you don't want just to know that something went wrong, but that you actually want to fix it!
+IRT assumes that...

-- you want to know exactly what are the resulting diffs
+- you want to know exactly what the resulting diffs are
-- you want to look at the code that failed without searching it
+- you want to look at the code that failed without having to search for it
 - you want to play with it IMMEDIATELY in an interactive session, right in the context of the failure
 - you want to eventually edit and possibly fix it, right in the console
-- you want to rerun what went wrong right away, without expecting that the entire suite finishes
+- you want to rerun the fix right away, without expecting that the entire suite finishes

 IRT does all that for you automatically, besides, it adds a few commands that you can use to better interact with your code and with your testing, plus a few visual aids to your sessions, to make your life a lot easier.

-You can have a quick enlightening look by reading the [IRT Tutorial](https://github.com/ddnexus/irt/raw/master/irt-tutorial.pdf "IRT Tutorial") first, then if you want more details you can read this documentation.

 ## Installation